MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

-A simple load test and performance measurements have been performed in this lab.
+A load test and performance measurements have been performed in this lab.
 The goal here is understand how to perform load tests on distributed applications and understand performance.
 Deploy more than one more client process and have each one make concurrent requests to the server.
 The clients should be running on a different machine than the server.
 And then measure the latency seen by the client.